xiyaowong/transparent.nvim/README.md

 })
 ```

+Normally, you don't need to call setup.
+There are two better ways for configuration.

+### `g:transparent_groups`

-You can also add additional highlight groups by explicitly assigning the variable "g:transparent_groups", which is the more recommended way.
+Add additional highlight groups by explicitly assigning the variable `g:transparent_groups`.

 For example, if you want to add group `ExtraGroup`, you can do it like this: